nlsynth/karuta/docs/introduction.rst

      }
    }

-The last example here illustrates some of the most important features of Karuta such as multiple threads and channels.
+The last example here illustrates some of the most important features of Karuta such as multiple processes and channels.

 .. code-block:: none